nextflow-io/training/docs/basic_training/processes.md

 2. **Input** defines the expected input channel(s)
 3. **Output** defines the expected output channel(s)
 4. **When** is an optional clause statement to allow conditional processes
-5. **Script** is a string statement that defines the command to be executed by the process
+5. **Script** is a string statement that defines the command to be executed by the process' task

 The full process syntax is defined as follows: